dcellison/phi/markdown/grammar/morphology.md

 * absence of grammatical markers for gender, number, case, tense, aspect, mood, etc.
 * tenses are expressed lexically, i.e., by using temporal adverbs such as tomorrow, yesterday, etc.
 * grammatical relations are usually expressed through simple juxtaposition.
-* use of reduplication to represent plurals and superlatives, e.g., hawai’ian pidgin wiki-wiki ‘very quick’.
+* use of reduplication to represent plurals and superlatives, e.g., hawai'ian pidgin wiki-wiki 'very quick'.

 ## pidgin vocabulary

-since vocabulary is restricted, words in a pidgin language have a wide range of meanings. for instance, in the chinook jargon, the word klahawaya meant ‘how are you?’, ‘good day,’ or ‘good bye’.
+since vocabulary is restricted, words in a pidgin language have a wide range of meanings. for instance, in the chinook jargon, the word klahawaya meant 'how are you?', 'good day', or 'good bye'.

 ## philosophy